bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

   0x166E681B // hardcoded, object type prefix in 4 bytes
-  bytes sender // order originating address string symbol // symbol for trading pair in full name of the token string refid // order id of the order to cancel
+  bytes sender // order originating address string symbol // symbol for trading pair in full name of the token string refid // 주문 ID of the order to cancel
 }
 ```